-Alex sold Fortis Entertainment to a well known actress in 1998 and spent the rest of that year teaching at various universities, film schools and colleges in the UK.
-His interest in fostering and developing new writing talent led to him being asked to become a consultant to the National Academy of Writing of Great Britain, (headed by Lord Bragg) in 2000.
-That same year he founded www.WriteMovies.com which has become an important entry point to the industry for new talent, not just in the US, but UK, France, and Germany.
-In 2004, his company started an internship program for British students to come and spend eight weeks working in the industry in Los Angeles.
+Alex sold Fortis Entertainment to Sandra Bullock and spent the rest of that year teaching at various universities, film school and colleges in the UK & US.
+His interest in fostering and developing new writing talent led to him being asked to become a consultant to the National Academy of Writing of Great Britain, (headed by Lord Bragg).
+In 1999 he founded www.WriteMovies.com which has become an important entry point to the industry for new talent in the US, UK, France and Germany.
+In 2004 his company started off an internship program enabling British students to spend eight weeks working in the Los Angeles film industry.

 In addition to having been interviewed on prime-time network T.V. by Dateline N.B.C, his career has been covered by: The Hollywood Reporter, Daily Variety, The Los Angeles Times, The New Yorker, Reuters, Newsday, The London Times, Daily Mail, The Guardian and others.
 Alex became a member of the British Academy (Bafta) in 2004.
 He produced the romantic comedy The List starring Wayne Brady, Sydney Poitier, Brad Dourif, Illeana Douglas, and Jane Lynch.
 The movie was acquired by Warner Bros.